nathangthomas/crypto_calculator/README.md

 https://github.com/nathangthomas/crypto_calculator
 ```
 ### Run Meteor Recipe Book Locally
-- Type `rails` in your terminal to spin up your server.
+- Type `rails s` in your terminal to spin up your server.
 - Visit [http://localhost:3000/](http://localhost:3000/) in your browser to interact with the app.